nikolai-husung/Symanzik-QCD-workflow/README.md

    Compute 1PI tree-level graphs for given observable.
 Notice that contact term renormalisation with the strategy used here does not require tree-level computations of OP|OO contact terms due to considering 1PI graphs.
-   Again a temparary result without translation into Mathematica notation is kept in {O|P|OO|OP}/obs/op.1PI and the final result is stored in the folder results/{O|P|OO|OP}/obs/op.UVonly.res .
+   Again a temporary result without translation into Mathematica notation is kept in {O|P|OO|OP}/obs/op.1PI and the final result is stored in the folder results/{O|P|OO|OP}/obs/op.UVonly.res .